 Absolutely!
-We especially need additional Scout leaders willing to register with the BPSA and commit to attending a weekend training camp sometime within their first year of service.
-All adults who work directly with children will undergo a background check as part of the registration process.
+We especially need additional scout leaders willing to register with the BPSA and commit to attending a weekend training camp sometime within their first year of service.
+All adults who work directly with children will undergo a criminal history check as part of the registration process.

 Do you accommodate children with disabilities?

 Yes.
 We are committed to inclusivity and believe “Scouting Is for Everyone.”
 If your child has special needs please contact the Group Scoutmaster to discuss how we can best support them.

 BPSA has a policy of “Two-deep Leadership.”
 Two-deep Leadership means that when we are with youth members, there are always to be two Leaders present, at least one of whom must be a registered BPSA Rover Scout.
 This provides a safe environment for both the youth membership and the adult membership.
 All registered adult members must be aware of, and understand, the Association’s Abuse Policy, and what their personal responsibilities are.
 These are detailed in our Code of Ethics & Youth Protection Policy.